 Choi is currently preparing two book manuscripts: Photography’s New Turn in the Post-Photographic Era, and After the Return of the Real: Arts in the Age of Disaster.
 His recent publications include “Reinventing the Archive in the Age of Digital Reproduction: Walid Raad’s The Atlas Group,” (Digital Creativity, vol. 30, March 2018), “Photo-graphy, ‘the Shadow in the Cave,’ its Pain and Love: The Ethics of Photography, (Photographies, Vol. 11-1, February 2018), “Park Chan-kyong’s Asian Gothic as ‘The Most Sublime Hysteria’ in Its Return,” (Third Text, vol. 30, Issue 5-6, 2017), and “Entre art et politique / Between Art and Politics,” (Artpress, November 2016).
 Choi has presented his work internationally at conferences for renowned associations and institutions, including the Korean Society of Art History, the Western Art History Association, Harvard University, Cornell University, and Beijing and Seoul National Universities.
 He has also guest lectured at the Korean Academy of Philosophy, the Harn Museum of Art, and other museums in Asia.

-Dr. Jordan Fenton is Assistant Professor of African Art History at Miami University (Ohio).
+Dr. Jordan Fenton (pictured at right) is Assistant Professor of African Art History at Miami University (Ohio).
 He earned his PhD in art history at the University of Florida in 2012.
 He specializes in African art, with an emphasis on the visual and performed expression of Nigerian masquerade arts, secret societies, esoteric knowledge systems, funerary rituals and installations, dress, and economics.
 He also studies the ways in which so-called “traditional” arts and artists operate in metropolitan cities.
 At Miami, Fenton teaches Introduction to Non-Western Art and courses and seminars exploring Africa and its Diaspora.

 Carlee Forbes is a Mellon Curatorial Fellow at the Fowler Museum at the University of California, Los Angeles.
 She graduated from the University of Florida in 2013 with her MA in art history, specializing in African art.
 After completing her MA, Carlee moved to the University of North Carolina, Chapel Hill to pursue her PhD in art history.
 While at UF, she worked as a curatorial/editorial assistant at the Harn for the Kongo across the Waters exhibition.
 She also worked for the Gator Marching Band as the colorguard instructor from 2011–2013.